Stanbrook Abbey: Stanbrook at Wass

+The set of new abbey buildings was given a RIBA National Award in 2016.
 In 2020 the community numbered nineteen, including one oblate not in vows but sharing the life in all respects.
-The Abbey is now only the second largest Benedictine women's monastery in England, as Ryde Abbey has twenty-eight.
+The Abbey is the second largest Benedictine convent in England, after Ryde Abbey with twenty-eight.
+Two remaining able-bodied nuns went to live at Wass from the dissolved Colwich Abbey (1656), evolved as a daughter house from the Cambrai foundation.